Sudbury, Massachusetts: History

 In the period after World War II, Sudbury experienced rapid growth in population and industry.
 Defense contractor Raytheon was a significant employer, operating a large research facility in Sudbury from 1958 until 2016.
 Another major employer in that period was Sperry Rand.
 In the 1970s, the town was home to many of the engineers working in the minicomputer revolution at Digital Equipment Corporation in nearby Maynard.
 Sudbury was also one of the largest carnation-growing towns, with many greenhouse operations.

 From 1960–1969, Sudbury challenged and prevailed against a proposal by Boston Edison Company that would have installed overhead transmission lines through what is now Great Meadows National Wildlife Refuge.
 Ultimately, the line was instead buried under streets to Maynard.
+From 2017–2023, Sudbury challenged a proposal by Eversource to install buried transmission lines under the former Massachusetts Central Railroad right of way from Sudbury to Hudson now owned by the Massachusetts Bay Transportation Authority.
+None of these lawsuits were found to have merit, and the buried transmission lines were installed by 2024, which also subsidized the majority of the cost and construction of a 7.6 mi section of the Mass Central Rail Trail—Wayside, which was paved in 2025.

 Residentially, Sudbury's 1 acre zoning bylaws helped the town maintain a more rural character through the 1970s and 1980s when developments of single-family Colonials and large Capes established it as an affluent location.
 Economic growth was restricted to the town's main thoroughfare, US Route 20.
 Significant tracts of open space—including much wetland—were preserved in the northern half of town and along the Hop Brook corridor flowing from the Wayside Inn Historic District in the southwest part of town through the King Philip Historic District (the site of a conflict in King Philip's War) and into the Sudbury River at the southeast border with Wayland.
 A significant portion of the Assabet River National Wildlife Refuge (opened in 2005) is located in Sudbury.

 Geography

 According to the United States Census Bureau, the town has a total area of 24.6 sqmi, of which 24.4 sqmi is land and 0.3 sqmi, or 1.06%, is water.
-The highest point in Sudbury is on the north slope of Nobscot Hill, and the highest summit is Tippling Rock, which commands a great view of the west of Boston and the tops of the Hancock and Prudential buildings in downtown.
+The highest point in Sudbury is on the north slope of Nobscot Hill, and the highest summit is Tippling Rock.